HiltonGiesenow/PoShMon/README.md

 0.9.0
 * Added a Server Time test for servers drifting apart
-* Add an 'update' notification for new versions of PoShMon
+* Add an 'Update' notification for new versions of PoShMon
 * Add an 'Update' command to make updating PoShMon easier
 * Add Try..Catch error handling to each Test method
 * Switched to dynamically invoking test methods by name